datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

 With the SSH-passthrough configuration targeted here, we can disabled Forgejo's internal SSH server entirely.
 However, we do *not* want to disable its SSH features entirely!
-Setting the `SSH_PORT` to the standard `22` causes Forgejo to stop putting a custom port into the SSH URLs it displayes.
+Setting the `SSH_PORT` to the standard `22` causes Forgejo to stop putting a custom port into the SSH URLs it displays.
 This is important, because SSH-access is happening via the SSH server running on the host, on that port `22`.